-The global economy faces increasing uncertainty and business leaders are understandably concerned about how to keep their organizations afloat.
+The global economy faces increasing uncertainty and business leaders are understandably concerned about how to keep their organisations afloat.
 With 77% of HR leaders expressing worry about a recession, and only 24% feeling confident in their company’s preparedness, it’s clear that new strategies are needed to navigate these challenges.

-The business world is not new to managing through recessions but there are new patterns at play that require different approaches from organizations.
+The business world is not new to managing through recessions but there are new patterns at play that require different approaches from organisations.
 One such pattern is the continued shortage of talent, with 66% of HR leaders saying that the labor shortage is getting worse.
 This is compounded by a historically low unemployment rate in the US, currently hovering around 3%, which presents a challenge for businesses looking to attract and retain top talent.

 So how can businesses rise to the challenge of economic uncertainty and talent shortages?
 One smart investment is a recognition platform that drives frequent and meaningful recognition.

 Jump straight to the one pager for the latest data on recognition in an economic downturn